-The summary of the Parable of the Weeds Among the Wheat is a description of the Kingdom of God.
-In the parable, a man planted good seed in his field, but his enemy threw weeds on top.
+In the Parable of the Weeds Among the Wheat, a man planted good seed in his field, but his enemy threw weeds on top.
+The wheat grew alongside the weeds.
+The man didn’t want to lose any wheat by pulling the weeds.
+They would be separated at the harvest.

 Parable of the Weeds Meaning